SK-Subroto/sk-watch-backend-node/README.md

 # SK Watch

 That is backend code.
-Technology use: Node, Express, MongoDB etc.
+Technology use: Node, Express, MongoDB, Mongoose etc.

 ## Live link: